 If you want to connect more clients, you repeat the client configuration.

 In this blog post, I showed how to connect an Android device to the WireGuard server.
-If you want to connect a Linux or macOS computer to the VPN, you find many tutorials on the WWW.
-Here a few links:
+If you want to connect a Linux or macOS computer to the VPN, you can find many tutorials on the web.
+Here are a few links: